 Notes

-Flour blends Be sure to use a high-quality all purpose gluten free flour blend with a finely ground rice flour.
-I recommend Better Batter's original blend gluten free flour and Nicole's Best multipurpose blend.
-Bob's Red Mill 1-to-1 Gluten Free Baking Flour should also work, as long as you add ¾ teaspoon xanthan gum to avoid having crumbly biscuits.
+Flour blends I recommend Better Batter's original blend gluten free flour and Nicole's Best multipurpose blend.
+Bob's Red Mill 1-to-1 Gluten Free Baking Flour should also work, as long as you add 1/2 teaspoon additional xanthan gum to avoid having crumbly biscuits.
 Cup4Cup has changed its formula and I no longer recommend it.
 To make your own blend, including a blend that is just like the old Cup4Cup, visit my all purpose gluten free flour blends page for DIY “mock” recipes.
-Number of biscuits Depending on the size of your biscuits cutter, you may get fewer layered biscuits than 10.
-The nutrition information is based on 10 drop biscuits of equal size.